revilobug/revilobug.github.io/index.md

 Secondly, a multi-scale structural similarity index measure (MS-SSIM) score is calculated between the two images.
 MS-SSIM is a modified form of SSIM, which is described in detail later on.

 Lastly, a novel rain-robust loss is calculated.
-Previous methods typically de-rain an image by directly learning a mapping to the estimated output through minimizing the image reconstruction loss between the de-rained image and the clean image.
+Previous methods typically de-rain an image by directly learning a mapping to the estimated output by minimizing the image reconstruction loss between the de-rained image and the clean image.
 However, this approach involves exploring a large hypothesis space, which is challenging because areas covered by rain streaks are often ambiguous.
 In contrast, the proposed rain-robust loss attempts to constrain the hypothetical learning space.
 This is achieved by training the encoder to map both the rainy and clean images to an embedding space where they are closely located to each other.

 Technically, this is achieved by feeding both the rainy and clean images into a shared-weight encoder before the rain-robust loss is calculated on a resulting downsampled latent vector.
 The loss function for a positive pair of latent vectors $z_{J_{i}}$ and $z_{I_{i}}$ is given as: